Azure/azure-webpubsub/docs/specs/1-web-pubsub-service-design-spec.md

 <a name="event_handler"></a>

 ### Event handler
-The event handler handles the upcoming client events.
+The event handler handles the incoming client events.
 Event handlers need to be registered and configured in the service through portal or Azure CLI beforehand so that when a client event is triggered, the service can identify if the event is expected to be handled or not.
 For public preview, we use `PUSH` mode to invoke the event handler: that the event handler as the server side, exposes public accessible endpoint for the service to invoke when the event is triggered.
 It acts as a **webhook**.
 It leverages [CloudEvents HTTP protocol binding](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md) and the detailed protocol is described in [WebPubSub CloudEvents Protocol](./service-to-server-cloudevents.md), for every event, it formulates an HTTP POST request to the registered upstream and expects an HTTP response.

 ![Event PUSH](../images/event_push.png)